decaf-dev/obsidian-dataloom/README.md

 ## Contributing

-Dashboards is a community plugin.
+DataLoom is a community plugin.
 Contributions are welcome.

 Please see our [contribution guide](https://github.com/trey-wallis/obsidian-dataloom/blob/master/CONTRIBUTING.md) for details on how to contribute